Fabbrica di Cioccolato Cima Norma: Founding of the company

-The brothers who had returned from Nice, Roco, Clemente, Ernesto and Bernardino Cima, founded the factory in Dangio-Torre in 1903.
+The brothers who had returned from Nice, Rocco, Clemente, Ernesto and Bernardino Cima, founded the factory in Dangio-Torre in 1903.
 It consisted initially of nine employees under the name Cima Frères in the former San Salvatore brewery, which had been founded in 1879 and was in production until 1905.
-However, due to numerous problems, they had to sell the company on 19 May 1913 to Giuseppe Pagani (1859–1939), who had joined as an investor in 1908.
+They sold the company on 19 May 1913 to Giuseppe Pagani (1859–1939), who had joined as an investor in 1908.
 Born in Torre, Giuseppe Pagani had worked as a waiter in London since 1873, but made his fortune in the hotel and restaurant business.
 In 1903 he sold his thriving Pagani's Restaurant with a private Artist Room at 54 Great Portland Street - whose guests included Pyotr Ilyich Tchaikovsky, Giacomo Puccini and Nellie Melba- and left London.
 In Switzerland, he invested in the chocolate factory Baumann and Cie., in liquidation in Adliswil near Zurich, with its Norma brand, whose inventory and customer base he acquired for 55,000 francs.
 In 1930 he managed both companies under the newly incorporated company Cima Norma S.A.
 Since his father had run his own chocolate production in Milan for a long time, Pagani was familiar with the business.
 This development initiated an economic boom in the Blenio Valley and temporarily led to a drastic increase in the resident population due to the influx of workers from the surrounding valleys and neighbouring Italy.
 In the period from 1913 to 1920, for example, the factory had 493 employees, 68.8% of whom travelled from outside the valley.
 The numerous female workers who were underemployed in local agriculture also played a decisive role in the choice of the unusual location, since, for lack of other opportunities, they were often willing to work for extremely low wages.
 The foreign workers were under the supervision of Roman Catholic nuns, first the Sisters of the Holy Cross Menzingen and later the Sisters of Providence of the Institute of Charity.
 In accordance with the expectations of the time, "immorality" was to be put to a stop.
 As his descendant Giò Waeckerlin Induni writes, the workers under her supervision were required to secure their dowry in their free time.
 Pagani is said to have given them "a small dowry" at the wedding.